Ultimate Guide: How to Can Jalapeño Peppers Without Pickling

 How to store canned jalapenos?

-When home canning jalapenos they should be stored in a cool dark place to ensure they last.
+They should be stored in a cool dark place to ensure they last.

 Fresh jalapenos canned.